rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 export default message;
 {{< /highlight >}}

-This would automatically lead to the following error(s) when attempting to create a message with an empty text.
-Again, it could be used straight forward in your client application, because the error format itself stays the same:
+This would lead to the following error(s) when attempting to create a message with an empty text.
+Again, it is straightforward in your client application, because the error format stays the same:

 {{< highlight javascript "hl_lines=5" >}}
 {